geoboom/linux-config/README.md

     4. `makepkg -si` to build and install
     5. run `dropbox` from dmenu/rofi and login to dropbox on the browser
     6. your dropbox folder can be found in `~/dropbox`.
 Installation complete.
+30. Installing powerline fonts and configuring urxvt to use them

 ## shell stuff